 Are your employee travel expenses and other business expenses compliant with the set regulations in your city or country?

-If you are unsure, unaware, or want to neglect such regulations around employee travel expenses - your business health could be in trouble.
+If you are unsure, unaware, or want to neglect such regulations around employee travel expenses - your business could be in trouble.

-Many times, employers pay a lot of attention to specific functions in their business.
+Many-a-times, employers pay a lot of attention to specific functions in their business.
 As a result, they turn a blind eye to other functions such as expense management.
 Though this may not affect your business now, not staying compliant or failing to monitor employee travel expenses could prove detrimental.

-How to create an accountable plan to track employee travel expenses:
+How to create an accountable plan to track employee travel expenses?

 As a business aiming to scale, you are bound to have work-related travel.
 You have multiple employees traveling to various locations on various days.
 Some of them are your sales executives who have to attend in-city client meetings.
 The others may be your employees conducting or visiting a business-related conference.
 Each of these business spends tend to specific business purposes.
 These employees then submit an expense report to claim their respective reimbursements.